 - 23.1.
 The member of staff who has noticed the missing child will inform the Principal and Designated Safeguarding Lead immediately. - 23.2.
 The office staff need to be informed in order for a member of staff to be designated as a point of contact for receiving information about the search for the missing pupil. - 23.3.
 Whilst a member of staff stays with the rest of the class, all other available members of staff will conduct a thorough search of the school premises as directed by the Principal/DSL. - 23.4.
-All areas within the school premises will systematically be searched. - 23.5.
-Available staff will begin a search of the area immediately outside of the school premises taking a mobile phone so that they can contact the school office. - 23.6.
-If the pupil has not been found after 10 minutes, then parents/carers should be notified. - 23.7.
+The following areas within the school premises will systematically be searched: [insert as appropriate] - 23.5.
+Available staff will begin a search of the area immediately outside of the school premises taking a mobile phone so that they can contact the school office. - 23.5.1.
+The search outside school should include: [Insert as appropriate to the school]

+23.6.
+If the pupil has not been found after 10 minutes, then parents/carers should be notified.

+- 23.7.
 If the parents/carers have had no contact from the child, the Police will be contacted by dialling 999.
-Any medical, communication, learning

-- needs or particular vulnerabilities must be disclosed to Police or other agencies. - 23.8.
+Any medical, communication, learning needs or particular vulnerabilities must be disclosed to Police or other agencies. - 23.8.
 The incident should be relayed to other important agencies: If the pupil has an allocated Social Worker, then they should be informed of the disappearance.
 If the pupil is a Child in Care/'Looked After Child' then the allocated Social Worker should be kept informed. - 23.9.
 The NAS Safeguarding Advisor for Children and Young People must to be informed once key agencies have been informed.